opencor/libopencor/extern/nanobind/docs/api_core.rst

       explain it in docstrings and stubs (``str(value)``) does not produce acceptable output.

+   .. cpp:function:: arg_locked lock()

+      Return an argument annotation that is like this one but also requests that this argument be locked when dispatching a function call in free-threaded Python extensions.
+It does nothing in regular GIL-protected extensions.

 .. cpp:struct:: is_method

    Indicate that the bound function is a method.